ministryofjustice/opg-lpa/service-front/content/guidance/About LPAs_The 2 types of LPA.md

 # The 2 types of LPA

 There are 2 types of LPA.
-Some people make 1, while others make both.
+Some people make one, while others make both.

 ## Property and financial affairs LPA